 Our intangible assets consist of acquired take-off and landing Slots at certain domestic airports.
 Slots are rights to take-off or land at a specific airport during a specific time period during the day and are a means by which airport capacity and congestion can be managed.
 The Federal government controls Slots at four domestic airports under the High Density rule, including Reagan National Airport in Washington D.C. and LaGuardia and JFK Airports in New York City.
 In accounting for our Slot-related intangible assets we make estimates about their expected useful lives.
-In

-December 2013, due to regulatory and market activities stemming from the auctioning of slots at LaGuardia and Reagan National airports, we reassessed the useful lives of these assets and concluded that Slots at High Density Airports are indefinite lived intangible assets and will no longer amortize them.
+Slots at High Density Airports are indefinite lived intangible assets.
 Slots at other airports will continue to be amortized on a straight-line basis over their expected useful lives of up to 15 years.
-We incurred amortization expense of \$5 million in 2013 for Slots at High Density Airports.
 Changes in our operations, government regulations or demand for air travel at these airports could result in changes to these estimates.